Skip to main content

 MEDIUM PREVALENCE

-Bread and baked goods are common in Norwegian cuisine, though perhaps less central than in some European countries.
+Bread and baked goods are common in Norway, if not quite as central as in some other European countries.

 COMMONLY FOUND IN: